August 26, 2022

 How to spot such vendors: It is difficult for companies to decide which is a voice-first company and which is chat-first, so here are a few tips to separate the wheat from the chaff:

-For further discussion and information on Voice AI solutions and implementations, feel free to book an appointment with one of our experts using the chat tool below.
+For further information on Voice AI solutions and implementations, feel free to book a call with one of our experts using the chat tool below.

 Tax season is the busiest time for collection agencies.
 With 3 in 4 U.S. residents receiving a tax refund from the government during this season each year, many of those who need to settle a debt wisely take advantage of these reimbursements to pay off their outstanding balances.
 In 2022, the average tax refund for […]

 The rapid growth of the automotive finance market—CAGR of 6.5% [2022-2028] and the likelihood of reaching USD 385 bn with the rapid growth of 42 Billion in market size, indicates the opportunity ahead.
 But growth needs to be supported by resources, and the skilled workforce is the most scarce.
 For decades auto financers have struggled […]